Privacy Policy

 Examples of the types of Personal Data Collected:

-• Contact Information: Name, email address, phone number, mailing address.
+• Contact Information: Full name, mailing address, phone number, and email address.

 • Health Information: See ‘Consumer Health Data Privacy’ below

-• Professional Information: Title, institutional or firm affiliation, date you began practicing higher education law.
+• Professional Information: Title, institutional or firm affiliation, date you began practicing higher education law, practice areas, state bar admissions, years of practice.

 • Technical Information: Internet protocol (IP) addresses, browser type, operating system, referring URLs, and other technical information.